Cryptocurrency Reference Guide

 Method 1: Using crypto_currency_code with walletTokenStandard

-This method uses the cryptoPayment
+This method uses the cryptoPayment object to specify cryptocurrency details.

 Specify the Currency Code